 Travelling to each other’s home country and family

 If an applicant or his/her spouse or civil, unmarried, same-sex partner has travelled to each other’s home country.
 And also have met with his/her partner/spouse’s family members.
 Then can furnish a piece of evidence of this end.

 Perhaps, if an applicant has never visited the United Kingdom then it is not regarded as a negative factor, but as stated above, it is a requirement of the Immigration Rules that the couple has met in person.

 Arranged marriages and future plans of living together

 In case of an arranged marriage, the families or close friends of the applicant and UK sponsor act on couple’s behalf and usually make definite plans concerning the practicalities of the couple living together in the United Kingdom.
 Therefore, in the case of an arranged marriage, an applicant may provide any evidence to this end.
 And also that relating to the couple’s consent to the marriage and future plans.

 Proving Relationship: Religious and Cultural Differences

 Moreover, an applicant may include an undertaking of a Third Party such as a close family member or friend.
 An applicant may include a copy of the passport of the person giving the affidavit.

-Unmarried or Same-Sex partnership akin to a marriage or civil partnership
+What is a partnership akin to a marriage or civil partnership?

 If an applicant is applying as an unmarried partner or same-sex partner then must be living together with his/her partner in a relationship akin to a marriage or civil partnership for at least two years prior to the date of application.
 And also needs to provide documentary evidence to prove a relationship akin to a marriage or civil partnership.